-Rosacea is a chronic skin condition characterized by facial redness with or without pimples on your cheeks, forehead, nose, and chin.
-Along with redness, people with rosacea may also experience:
+Rosacea is a chronic skin condition characterized by facial redness with or without pimples on your cheeks, forehead, nose and chin.

 The symptoms tend to come and go, usually set off by a trigger (more details below).